AdobeDocs/experience-manager-65-lts.en/help/sites-deploying/recommended-deploys.md

 Keeping the repositories in sync is provided with the fact that the author server is publishing the same content to each farm member.
 For more information, see [Replication](/help/sites-deploying/replication.md).

-For AEM Communities, user generated content (UGC) is never replicated.
-For supporting UGC on a TarMK Farm, see [considerations for AEM Communities](#considerations-for-aem-communities).

 **This is the default deployment for publish environments.**

 ![chlimage_1-17](assets/chlimage_1-17.png)